Crypto taxes in Italy 2026: rates, filing, legalization

 Section RW - foreign assets

-Report the value of all crypto assets as of December 31 of the tax year.
+Enter the value of all crypto assets on December 31 of the reporting year.
 IVCA 0.2% is also calculated here.

 2